 - 10% of articles blamed the blackouts on renewables.

 - Of all of the articles linking power outages to renewables 46% were published in News Corp and 14% were published in Fairfax.

 - Narratives that typically substituted any possibility of a link to climate change, included the “unstoppable power of nature” (18%), failure of planning (5.25%), and triumph of humanity (5.6%).

-Visualizing the power of renewables in the City of Monash
+Visualising the power of renewables in the City of Monash

 This survey details the results of a collaborative study between Monash University and the City of Monash in which 457 residents were interviewed to understand the motivations and barriers that households experience with regards to installing renewable energy in the home.
-Renewable energy technology includes roof -top solar, battery storage and solar hot water systems.
+Renewable energy technology includes rooftop solar, battery storage and solar hot water systems.

-A second purpose of the survey was to research the efficacy of a range of positive, easy to process messages about renewable energy.
-In the US research has found that ‘social learning’ through visualizing how renewable technology can rapidly transform electricity provision had a substantial influence over consumer decisions about domestic solar, battery storage and purchasing clean sources of energy.
+A second purpose of the survey was to research the efficacy of a range of positive, easy-to-process messages about renewable energy.
+In the US research has found that ‘social learning’ through visualising how renewable technology can rapidly transform electricity provision had a substantial influence on consumer decisions about domestic solar, battery storage and purchasing clean sources of energy.
 Establishing a proven model of how renewable and distributed energy works, has much greater potential for uptake than challenging consumers about the threats of dangerous climate change.
 However, the complexity of renewable technology can make it difficult for consumers to visualise and so this project will draw on expertise in animated urban modelling and ‘adaptive visualisation’ to explain the significance of zero-carbon initiatives in an engaging way.
 It is hoped that the outcomes of this research will provide a benchmark for how renewable programs communication and policies can be scaled up to entire cities across Australia.

 For more information, please download the full Visualising the power of renewables in the City of Monash report here.